edubarseghian/home_credit_default_risk_kaggle-/README.md

 - `application_train.csv`: Training dataset you must use to train and find the best hyperparameters on your model.
 - `application_test.csv`: Test dataset, use it only when you are done choosing the model and the parameters.
 - `HomeCredit_columns_description.csv`: This file contains descriptions for the columns in train and test datasets.

+## Result

+We end up training a RandomForrest Classifier that ends up having 0.7213435038045882 ROC-AUC-score.